machadoleonardo94/lux-et-tenebris/Firmware/lightpack/README.md

 ### Deep Sleep Mode

 Press and hold the **programming switch (GPIO 0)** for more than 1 second to enter deep sleep mode:
-1. LED ring blinks red 5 times
+1. LED ring blinks white 5 times
 2. All LEDs turn off
 3. Device enters deep sleep
 4. Press reset or prog button to wake